aioobe/dead-simple-jekyll-comments/README.md

 **Example:** `1516695540-quRch1Gi.yaml`

-The format is carefully chosen: The timestamp makes it trivial to show the comments in the correct order, and the random suffix avoids collisions when two comments are submitted the same second **and** makes the comment id unguessable, should you decide to have some approve/reject moderation link.
+The format is carefully chosen: The timestamp makes it easy to show the comments in chronological order, and the random suffix avoids collisions when two comments are submitted the same second **and** makes the comment id unguessable, should you decide to have some approve/reject moderation link.
+Each comment lives in a separate file to avoid merge conflicts.

-The file should live in `_data/comments`.

 The comment file format looks like follows: